-Medicine aside, Dr. Tracey’s office also holds many mementoes of his life outside the institute.
-Photographs of his family, his wife Tricia and their four daughters, Maureen, Mary, Katherine, and Margaret, abound.
-On his desk sits a bobblehead Abe Lincoln given to him by his daughter Margaret because he re-reads the Gettysburg Address before writing one of his talks.
+Medicine aside, Dr. Tracey’s office also holds many mementos of his life outside the institute.
+Photographs of his family, his wife Tricia, and their four daughters, Maureen, Mary, Katherine, and Margaret, abound.
+On his desk sits a bobblehead of Abe Lincoln given to him by his daughter Margaret because he re-reads the Gettysburg Address before writing one of his talks.
 It was Lincoln who famously said, “Determine that the thing can and shall be done, and then we shall find the way.”

 Now there’s a quote that perfectly frames Dr. Tracey’s dedication to his work.

 Did you always want to be a doctor?

 I always wanted to be a scientist.
 My grandfather was a professor of pediatrics at Yale Medical School, living a life that combines science and medicine.
 After my mother died I remember asking him to explain it to me.
 He told me that if the surgeons had done anything more, they would have had to damage my mother’s brain in order to get the tumor out.
 She wouldn’t have been who she was.

 I remember saying to him, “Someone should do something about that.
 Someone should figure out a better way.”
 He said, “Well, maybe you will.”
 For as long as I can remember, I have wanted to be someone who would find a better way of doing medicine to help people.